>

 Users share with individuals, teams, or via links.
 Permissions just work.

 Your users expect sharing to feel like Google Docs or Dropbox.
 Share with specific people, share with a team, share via link with view-only or edit access.
-AuthZed handles the complexity of overlapping permissions, inherited access, and real-time updates so your sharing features feel effortless.
+AuthZed handles the complexity of overlapping permissions, inherited access, and real-time updates.

 Why sharing is harder than it looks